mrismanaziz/Reforestation/README.md

-## What do you call corn that joins the army?
-Kernel.
+## When do doctors get angry?
+When they run out of patients.